gennady-voronkov/dcos/README.md

   - '10.10.10.30'
 ```
 ## Installation master servers
-When bootstrap URL is given, Puppet will try to install master DC/OS (in case that there's no previous installation in `/opt/mesosphere`)
+When bootstrap URL is up and running, Puppet will try to install master DC/OS (in case that there's no previous installation in `/opt/mesosphere`)
 just for master node:

 ```yaml